g-s-k/jval/POST.md

 #### A static web page: take one

-One thing you might notice if you explore the example repository is that there are actually two static site implementations included.
+One thing you might notice while exploring the example repository is that there are actually two static site implementations included.
 At first, I wrote a very simple, vanilla JS version to show just how easy it is to integrate WebAssembly into a static page.
 Later on, I added a (mostly) identical one built using